skhanna95/cmpt733_proj/README.md

 For entitise in `gbc_doi_issn_ibsn.csv`, we used offline database `PMC-ids.csv` and APIs offered by NCBI to get its PMID.

-In the end, we droped dupliates and generated `gbc_ff.csv` listing all the unique entitise that have PMID values from `Genome BC publication export Feb 2019.xlsx`.
+In the end, we droped dupliates and generated `gbc_ff.csv` listing all the unique entities that have PMID values from `Genome BC publication export Feb 2019.xlsx`.
 We get 2703 meaningful entities out of 3216 entities.

 All the steps can be done by running `code/1GenomeBC_EDA/EDA.ipynb`